-From 2012 onward, Bergé began working with the archive of photographs taken by August Klipstein and Charles-Édouard Jeanneret (who would later come to be known as Le Corbusier) during their ‘Voyage en Orient’ from 1911.
-Two installations and a book negotiating the production of documents from this historic trip slowly uncover an early twentieth-century desire for spatial understanding, rather than photographic representation.
+With a background in photography, David Bergé worked from 2012 onwards extensively with the archive of photographs taken by August Klipstein and Charles-Édouard Jeanneret (who would later be known as Le Corbusier) during their ‘Voyage en Orient’ from 1911.
+Two installations and a book negotiate the production of documents from this historic trip, slowly uncovering an early 20th-century desire for understanding spatial relations rather than photographic representation.

-David Bergé currently lives in Athens and Brussels and holds an MA from the Dutch Art Institute (2017) and an MFA from LUCA Brussels (2005).
+David Bergé currently lives in Athens, Berlin, and Brussels and holds an MA from the Dutch Art Institute (2017) and an MFA and BA from LUCA Brussels (2005).